UPDATED JUNE 7, 2023

 - Written work you produced in your previous employment — get approval from your previous employer first to make sure the work is okay to be used

-- Coursework from your copywriting course, if you have taken one
+- Coursework from your copywriting course, if you’ve taken one

 - Relevant examples from other studies or courses